Turn in Applications to:

 Why should I fill out a free/reduce application if the meals are free this year?

-If your submitted application qualifies your child(ren) for free or reduced priced meals, you may also benefit by qualifying for:
+If you submitted an application for your child(ren) for free or reduced priced meals and are approved, you may also benefit by qualifying for:

 - instructional fee waivers